Happy Thanksgiving!

 Here’s the easy way to understand leverage — if you pay cash for a $100,000 property and it appreciates $20,000, you have grown your net worth by 20%.
 But, if you only put 20% down ($20k) to purchase the same property, and it still appreciates $20k, you have doubled your money.

-That’s why a MartelTurnkey property is such a smart investment — we have taken a lot of risk out of the equation by doing the renovation for you.
-In many cases, you get to buy with a tenant already in place.
+That’s why a MartelTurnkey property is such a smart investment — we’ve taken a lot of risk out of the equation by doing the renovations for you.
+The property you purchase already has a tenant in place.
 Nothing validates the rent potential of a property like someone who is already paying that rent.

 4. Principal Paydown